 Full Body is an exhibition that takes place in the recently converted all-gender restroom on the 11th floor of The Reef building, in support of the building re-designating this space and as an alternative to white walls.
-With a total of seven works, each work is exhibited one at a time over a four month period.
+With a total of seven works, each work is displayed individually over a four month period.
 The exhibition explores the sensory, social, political, and economic aspects of the body in the context of HB2, the shootings of Alton Sterling and Philando Castile, the European refugee crises, and the 2016 U.S. presidential race.
 Artists include: Lygia Clark, Alyse Emdur, Paul Mpagi Sepuya, Julia Kouneski, Jules Gimbrone, Dan Bustillo, and Barbara T. Smith.
 The term “full body” is one that comes from the massage and bodywork world.
 It is a term that a client may use should they want the therapist to address the “whole” of their body.
 The term is democratic and expansive and the concept of entirety and what delineates a body is the subject being explored in the exhibition.

 “Full body” is a term housed in the field of care work.
 It acknowledges the wholeness of all bodies with care.

 To the master bedroom where the vampires feast

 The ghouls all came from their humble abodes

 To get a jolt from my electrodes